What Does Patchouli Smell Like? 8 Aromas U Will Love

 Acqua Di Gio Absolu is a sensual and refined woody aromatic fragrance for men.
 It mixes fresh aquatics with warm woody vibes.

-Base Notes: Woody notes, Tonka bean, Patchouli, Amberwood, Labdanum
+Notes: Top - Sea notes, Bergamot, Pear, Grapefruit, Apple, Lemon, Middle: Lavender, Rosemary, Geranium, Base: Woody notes, Tonka bean, Patchouli, Amberwood, Labdanum

 8. Best Amber & Patchouli - Habit Rouge